World’s biggest iceberg heads for disaster

 “This could save lives, cure depression, help alcoholism, get people off opioids—why wouldn’t I want to be invested?”
 Shark Tank host Kevin O’Leary is sitting across from me in a restaurant talking ab

 This wallpaper trades money and battery life for increased charisma and personal longevity (full explanation in Step #6).
-The Very, Very Complete Guide to Productivity, Focus, and Your Own Longevity C
+The Optimal iPhone Settings and Best Apps for Productivity, Focus, and Health

 The obvious benefit to working quickly is that you’ll finish more stuff per unit time.
 But there’s more to it than that.
 If you work quickly, the cost of doing something new will seem lower in your mi